Check out my handy Crochet Conversion Charts here!

 In general USA crochet patterns will give you hook sizes using a letter and number scheme, but UK patterns will give you a size in mms.

-The crochet hook conversion chart below will allow you to quickly work out which crochet hook size you need, even when using a different pattern.
+The crochet conversion chart below will allow you to quickly work out which crochet hook size you need, even when using a different pattern.

 Crochet Hook Sizes Conversion Chart